Tommy Billington: Major League Wrestling (2022-2023)

-On October 14, 2022, it was reported on Major League Wrestling's official website that Billington Bulldogs would make their MLW debut by teaming with their cousin Davey Boy Smith Jr. (the son of Davey Boy Smith, Dynamite Kid's cousin and tag team partner) against Bomaye Fight Club (Alex Kane, Myron Reed and Mr. Thomas) at Fightland.
+On 14 October 2022, it was reported on Major League Wrestling's official website that Billington Bulldogs would make their MLW debut by teaming with their cousin Davey Boy Smith Jr. (the son of Davey Boy Smith, Dynamite Kid's cousin and tag team partner) against Bomaye Fight Club (Alex Kane, Myron Reed and Mr. Thomas) at Fightland.
 Prior to their debut, the Billington Bulldogs had furthered their training under the tutelage of Smith and Bret Hart.
-Smith and the Billington Bulldogs won the match, which aired on the January 12, 2023 episode of Fusion, marking their televised debut in MLW.
-On November 16, it was reported that Billington Bulldogs had officially signed a multi-year contract with MLW.
-On the February 21, 2023 episode of Underground Wrestling, Billington Bulldogs defeated The Full Blooded Italians (Little Guido and Ray Jaz).
-Billington Bulldogs continued their feud with Bomaye Fight Club as they were scheduled to take on Reed and Thomas in a match at Blood and Thunder, which aired on the March 7 episode of Underground Wrestling.
+Smith and the Billington Bulldogs won the match, which aired on the 12 January 2023 episode of Fusion, marking their televised debut in MLW.
+On 16 November, it was reported that Billington Bulldogs had officially signed a multi-year contract with MLW.
+On the 21 February 2023 episode of Underground Wrestling, Billington Bulldogs defeated The Full Blooded Italians (Little Guido and Ray Jaz).
+Billington Bulldogs continued their feud with Bomaye Fight Club as they were scheduled to take on Reed and Thomas in a match at Blood and Thunder, which aired on the 7 March episode of Underground Wrestling.
 This was their last match in MLW and they quietly departed MLW shortly after as their profiles were removed from MLW's roster section by April.

-All Elite Wrestling (2024–present)
+All Elite Wrestling / Ring of Honor (2024–present)

-Billington made his All Elite Wrestling (AEW) debut on the May 11, 2024 episode of Collision, facing Dax Harwood in a losing effort.
+Billington made his All Elite Wrestling (AEW) debut on the 11 May 2024 episode of Collision, facing Dax Harwood in a losing effort.
 His performance was well-received, and in August 2024, it was reported that he had signed a contract with AEW.
+Billington made his debut for AEW's sister promotion Ring of Honor (ROH) on 20 December at Final Battle, losing to Katsuyori Shibata.
+In 2025, Billington formed a tag team with Adam Priest.

+New Japan Pro-Wrestling (2026)

+On July 7, 2026, Billington made his New Japan Pro-Wrestling (NJPW) debut as one of the two final opponents for Tiger Mask IV, wrestling him to a time-limit draw in the first of Tiger Mask's two retirement matches.